asseco-pst/watch-your-language/async.md

 * The JS runtime, composed by:
 	* A heap, that is where memory allocations happen
 	* A call stack where our program actually executes
-* The event loop which decides when a new new code chunk must go to the stack
+* The event loop which decides when a new code chunk must go to the stack
 * The WebAPIs like the DOM, the Ajax requests, timers...
 Things that are handled out of the JS single thread
-* A callback queue with all the messages resulting from our WebAPI processes
+* A callback queue with all the messages resulting from our WebAPI processing

 <img src="/uploads/1e664b873ed845bbbefb5018ff38c081/javascript_event_loop.png" width="400"/>

 Now in detail.

 ## Call stack

+The callback is pretty straightforward, **last in, first out**.

 <img src="/uploads/5c55fa14b4b00d40c05054a4907677c9/www.GIFCreator.me_D3KgvJ.gif" width="400"/>

+In the above image we have an example of some synchronous code being executed.

+1. First we have the `main()` going into the stack.
+It is just the first thing that goes into the stack when your application starts executing.
+2. We call `printSquare()`, which goes into the stack.
+3. `printSquare()` calls `square()`, which goes into the stack.
+4. `square()` calls `multiply()`, which goes into the stack.
+5. `multiply()` returns, jumping out of the stack.
+6. `square()` returns, jumping out of the stack.
+7. `printSquare()` calls `console.log()`, which goes into the stack.
+8. `printSquare()` returns, jumping out of the stack.
+9. Code execution finishes and the event loop stays continuously waiting for new events.

 ## Blowing the stack

+We use to hear "Don't blow the stack", "Whatch out, there's blocking operations there."
+What does this actually mean?
+We use to know how to solve these, but do we actually understand why er're doing it?

 <img src="/uploads/f03eff5ca5cd059d801e84379249d125/www.GIFCreator.me_CF6hUR.gif" width="400"/>

+For example, if we have a function `foo` that is recursive and has not stop condition, we'll have what is represented in the image above.

 ## Asynchronous I
 <img src="/uploads/78f0030a4e830d6ab7cf3910dd01f9a1/www.GIFCreator.me_mtIJtE.gif" width="400"/>